craftcms/docs/docs/5.x/system/control-panel.md

 #### Saving

-Any time you are on a screen dominated by a single editable record or form, <kbd>Command</kbd>+<kbd>S</kbd> will save it and keep you on the page.
+Any time you are on a screen (or slideout) that represents a single editable record or form, <kbd>Command</kbd>+<kbd>S</kbd> will save it and keep you on the page.
 In most places the save shortcut is supported, <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>S</kbd> will save the current record and set you up to create another.

 ::: tip
-Always check combo-box menus for more shortcuts.
+Always check “combo-box” menus (the fly-out arrow next to a red button) for more shortcuts!
 :::

 #### Group Selections

 Throughout the control panel, you will find groups of checkboxes or other focusable controls in a list of items.
 Ticking one checkbox, then holding <kbd>Shift</kbd> and clicking a second one will tick all the intermediate ones, as well.
-Element indexes are a great place to try this out—but it will also work on Matrix Blocks.
+Element indexes are a great place to try this out—but it will also work on nested entries within [Matrix](../reference/field-types/matrix.md) fields.

 ### Drag-and-Drop

-The <Icon kind="move" /> move icon indicates that something can be dragged into a new position—like an element in a [structure](./elements.md#structures), a [Matrix Block](./matrix-fields.md), or a [table row](./table-fields.md).
+The <Icon kind="move" /> move icon indicates that something can be dragged into a new position—like an element in a [structure](./elements.md#structures) or relational field, a nested entry in a [Matrix field](../reference/field-types/matrix.md), or a [table row](../reference/field-types/table.md).

 In some situations, dragging can be combined with [group selections](#group-selections)!